PrefectHQ/prefect/docs/concepts/flows.md

     prefect config set PREFECT_EXPERIMENTAL_ENABLE_ENHANCED_CANCELLATION=True
     ```

-    If you encounter any issues, please let us know in Slack or with a Github issue.
+    If you encounter any issues, please let us know in Slack or with a GitHub issue.

 ### Cancel via the CLI